 Through a series of online training sessions participants will gain skills to assess countries‘ beneficial ownership frameworks in relation to companies, trusts and other legal vehicles.
 On the successful completion of the examination at the end of the training, the most successful participants will be invited to join the Tax Justice Network Index Analyst pool where there will be the opportunity to undertake paid research on the indicators for our indices.

-There will be in initial introductory 90 minute webinar to further explain the aims of the training and an opportunity for attendees to ask questions.
-Those attending the introductory webinar will then be invited to apply for a place on the training course.
-The course will be delivered in English and unfold in four intense 2 hour sessions, held over 4-6 weeks, with work to be done in between and culminating in a demanding exam that will take a day to complete.
+The training course will be delivered in English and unfold in four intense 2 hour sessions, held over 4-6 weeks, with work to be done in between by the participant (approximately 10 hours per week) and will culminate in a demanding exam that will take a day to complete.

 The training will be most relevant to those studying legal or social sciences as well as professionals who are interested in contributing to global financial transparency and accountability.
 The training will provide the necessary skills to join the Tax Justice Network Index Analyst pool, whose members may be selected to undertake paid research on an ad-hoc basis.
 We are particularly interested in encouraging participation from those living in Latin America and Africa but this is open to anyone based anywhere across the globe.